jojodm997/Kasir/README.md

   email = dojesmanja@gmail.com
   password = butuhduit

-### WARNING
+> [!WARNING]

-- If you use windows 10 or windows 11 you need to configure the php program
+> If you use windows 10 or windows 11 you need to configure the php program
-- Go to your project directory
+> Go to your project directory
-- type this command
+> type this command

 ```
 c:\xampp\php\php spark serve